Recorded Wednesday, May 24- Presented by Dow Corning

-Introducing Dow Corning® 43-821 Additive, an innovative new flame-retardant (FR) synergist from Dow Corning designed to resolve the performance degradation issues caused by high loadings of traditional FR additives in polyamide (PA) compounds.
+Introducing a new, innovative Dow Corning flame-retardant (FR) synergist designed to resolve the performance degradation issues caused by high loadings of traditional FR additives in polyamide (PA) compounds.
 This advanced silicone-based technology now enables you to cut the amount of organic phosphorous additives used in PA compounds by up to 40 percent – while delivering excellent FR performance.

-Using new patent-pending Dow Corning 43-821 Additive in your formulation can:
+Using the new additive in your formulation can:

 * Restore key mechanical properties of PA6 and PA66 resins

 * Deliver a strong synergistic effect with organo-phosphorus materials